microsoft/vscode-docs/release-notes/latest.md

 ---
 Order: 1
 TOCTitle: Latest
-PageTitle: Visual Studio Code 0.10.4
+PageTitle: Visual Studio Code December 0.10.5
-MetaDescription: See what is new in Visual Studio Code 0.10.4
+MetaDescription: See what is new in the Visual Studio Code December Release (0.10.5)
 ---

-# 0.10.4 (December 2015)
+# 0.10.5 (December 2015)

 Hi,